grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 :post-prod:
 * [ ] GO THROUGH AND HANDLE THESE _BEFORE_ YOU DO A COMPLETE DRAFT READ-THROUGH
 	* So when you do a read-through you can make sure order and flow didn't get screwed up anywhere by these edits
+	* when you do this editing read through, do it all after your first cup of coffee in the morning, while working on your second.
+	* A few thousand words per day
+	* Have test readers start reading it even while you are doing this (since you already did one pass on the first 30k already anyway)
+		* Though make sure you include a draft of the technology-framing paragraph (above) at the beginning, and the diagrams for reference.
 * [ ] move section headers to .md comments; create chapter breaks
 * [ ] hatch in Prospect sail is at top of _control room_ not sail
 * [ ] maybe they refer to the bottomless deep as 'the hole'